 The non-performance-based remuneration takes the form of a fixed annual salary paid out in twelve equal monthly instalments.
 Some members of the Management Board use a company car, which is taxed accordingly as a non-cash benefit.
 The members of the Management Board also receive further benefits as other remuneration, some of which are classified as non-cash benefits and are taxed accordingly.
+In particular, these include a Bahncard (for discounted rail travel), accident and liability insurance, private use of communications devices, and compensation for expenses incurred during business travel.
+The contracts with the members of the Management Board do not provide for any pension entitlements.
+Some Management Board members still have pension entitlements from a time before they began to work for the TAG Group.
+While these are non-forfeitable, they do not entail any new claims since then.

-In particular, these include a Bahncard (for discounted rail travel), There are fixed calculation schemes for the variable remuneration.
+There are fixed calculation schemes for the variable remuneration.
 Only in exceptional cases can the Supervisory Board resolve a divergent procedure in view of extraordinary situations and/or extraordinary achievements by the individual Management Board member.
 In the event of any extraordinary development in the individual criteria, the Supervisory Board may change their individual weighting.